Cyndi Hall's Music Studio offers a wide variety of services to keep your instrument in top shape.

 When pegs fit properly they move smoothly.
 All string instruments have peg problems from time to time for many reasons.
 If you find your pegs are sticking or slipping, lubricate them with a little peg dope.
 One swipe where the pegs fit against the peg hole is all you need, only work on one peg at a time.
 After applying, give the pegs a few turns then re-string your instrument.
 You may experience slippage after lubricating, but after a couple of days this will subside and you should have smooth turning pegs.

 It is important to recognize that if you have purchased a newly made instrument, it needs time to settle in.
 If you notice any changes in the instruments playability, bring it in for a check-up.
 Every instrument is different, and some settle in quickly while others take more time and adjustments before they settle.
-All instruments, old or new, need a yearly check-up and adjustments to keep them playing well and to make sure there are no problems developing.
+All instruments, old or new, need a periodic check-up and adjustments to keep them playing well and to make sure there are no problems developing.

 Bow-rehairing is another necessary maintenance issue that often gets neglected.
 One way to reduce frequent re-hairs is to wash your hands before playing, keep your finger from touching the bow hair, keep your bow in your case when not in use and wipe the stick after playing or practicing.
 Loosen the bow hair before putting the bow your case, this will prevent hair slippage and deformation of your stick.